Neurodiversity Hiring: How to make your workplace more neurodiverse

 But just what is ‘neurodiversity’ and how can you make your workplace more neurodiverse?

-‘Neurodiversity’ refers to the natural range of differences in human brain function, and highlights how people naturally think differently from each other including those with dyslexia, autism, ADHD, dyspraxia, and other neurological conditions.
+‘Neurodiversity’ refers to the natural range of differences in human brain function, including dyslexia, autism, ADHD, dyspraxia, and other neurological conditions.

 For the majority of employers, neurodiversity represents a movement that seeks to embrace the talents of employees and candidates who think differently to people they would typically hire, and it’s something that can offer a wealth of benefits to companies willing to take the leap.

 According to a recent report by the National Autistic Society, a mere 16% of autistic adults are in full-time work which counts as paid.
-With that being said, there is clearly a lot more employers can do to broaden the range of neurodiverse candidates and employees they’re working with,
+With that being said, there is clearly a lot more employers can do to broaden the range of neurodiverse candidates and employees they are working with.

 The hiring of neurodiverse workers was first brought to light in 2013 by ERP software giant SAP, with main competitor Microsoft following suit shortly afterwards.